-We note, also, that part of the problem in attracting first-rate personnel is that many agencies are so constrained by outmoded procedures that top professionals do not view them as good places to work.
+We note, also, that part of the problem in attracting first-rate personnel is that many agencies are so constrained by outmoded procedures that top professionals do not view them as stimulating work opportunities.
 Also, the Congressional confirmation process has tended to place such emphasis on detailed knowledge of how the agencies currently operate that the Executive has sometimes felt inhibited from selecting persons with fresh viewpoints.